2013 Buick Verano Interior

-Overall, reviewers have few issues with the Verano’s cabin.
-They do think its rear row is tight, though that complaint is common in this class, and find the interior controls confusing.
+Overall, reviewers have few issues with the 2013 Buick Verano’s cabin.
+They do think its rear row is tight, though that complaint is common in this class, and they find the interior controls confusing.
 Those complaints are overshadowed by reviewer praise.
-Many test drivers think the cabin is one of the quietest in the class, is very well-made and has a large trunk.
+Many test drivers think the cabin is one of the quietest in the class, adding that it is very well-made and has a large trunk.

 - "The understated interior is composed of quality materials.
 Most surfaces are made of nicely grained or finished plastics. ...
 Overall, the ambiance is surprisingly posh." -- Consumer Guide

 - "Like its larger LaCrosse sibling, the compact Buick Verano features an interior outfitted in high-quality materials and rich colors, with comfortable seats and an artfully drawn dash that flows gracefully into the doors." -- Kelley Blue Book

 - "Five tuned chambers subdue the engine's induction roar.
 As a result, the Verano goes beyond library quiet to achieve the peace and tranquillity of a vacant coal mine." -- Car and Driver (2012)

 A lot of test drivers think the Buick Verano’s cabin is exceptionally quiet, and although that’s what they expect from a Buick, they’re still very impressed with its ability to block out so much road and engine noise.
 The Verano seats five, and like most upscale small cars, reviewers say the front seats are comfortable and offer plenty of space.
 They also find that rear visibility is good.
 Reviewer critiques of the rear seats aren’t as consistent.
 Some test drivers think there’s plenty of leg- and headroom for two adults, but others think the rear seats are too cramped.